rkoonireddy/group-work/final-project/README.md

 ------------

     ├── LICENSE
     ├── README.md              <- The top-level README for developers using this project.
     ├── docs                   <- Folder to show any dependencies and other configuration information │
     ├── test-code              <- Shows intermediate test code before the final project │
     ├── final-code             <- Contains the final project file in .ipynb format.
     │
     ├── references             <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reproducibility-docker <- folder with docker files and a do-it-yourself file to access the code and play with it.
     |
     ├── app                    <- folder with app.
     |
-    ├── project-report            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── project-report         <- Generated analysis LaTeX
+    │   └── paper              <- Generated graphics and figures used in report │      └── images
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   └── presentation       <- LaTeX beamer presentation of generated analysis │      └── images          <- Generated graphics and figures used in presentation │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
     │
     ├── setup.py               <- makes project pip installable (pip install -e .) so src can be imported │
     └── tox.ini                <- tox file with settings for running tox; see tox.readthedocs.io

 --------